northeastern-rc/rc-public-documentation/docs/source/gettingstarted/index.md

 :::
 (connecting-to-the-index)=
 ## Connecting to Cluster
-Once you have access, you'll want to connect to the cluster to begin your work.
+Once you have access, you will want to connect to the cluster to begin your work.

 - **Using SSH**: Connect using SSH from a command-line interface.
-Here's an example for Linux/Mac users:
+Here is an example for Linux/Mac users:
    ```bash
    ssh username@login.discovery.neu.edu
   ```